yavuztor/B-js/README.md

 		this.element = element;
 		//Any other initialization code here..
 	}

+	//Called when param changes.
 	CustomBehavior.prototype.update = function(newparam, oldparam){
 		this.element.title = oldparam + " --> " + newparam;
 		//Any other tasks to perform when param is updated.
 	}

+	//Called when element is about to be removed.
+	CustomBehavior.prototype.dispose = function(){
+		// TODO: clean up if necessary.
+	}

+	//Register the behavior
 	B.Binding.register("custom", CustomBehavior)
 	```